vubiostat/redcapAPI/README.md

 redcapAPI A rich API client for interfacing REDCap to R

-Copyright (C) 2012 Jeffrey Horner, Vanderbilt University Medical Center
+Copyright (C) 2012 Jeffrey Horner, Vanderbilt University

 Copyright (C) 2013-2022 Benjamin Nutter

-Copyright (C) 2023-2024 Benjamin Nutter, Shawn Garbett, Vanderbilt University Medical Center
+Copyright (C) 2023-2024 Benjamin Nutter, Shawn Garbett, Vanderbilt University

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License